thaliaarchi/foones-cratylus/README.md

 * `cratylus.py` -- the Cratylus toplevel interpreter.

 * `tools/simp_cr.py` -- the Cratylus simplifier.
 Transforms Cratylus programs into equivalent Cratylus programs with particular restrictions.

+* `tools/crc.py` -- Cratylus to C broken compiler.
+Compiles some Cratylus programs into C programs that are equivalent... sometimes.

 * `tools/s2cr.py` -- an S to Cratylus compiler.
 S is a simple assembler-like language with few instructions: increment and decrement, conditional and unconditional jumps.